-gestures tab: set what MIDI message is sent by the pressure and aftertouch axes controllers tab: set what MIDI message is sent by the mod slider and the two pedals mode tab: choose the MIDI configuration and MIDI channel(s) used gestures tab assign selects the MIDI message sent for the axis motion selected on the left.
+gestures tab : set what MIDI message is sent by the pressure and aftertouch axes controllers tab : set what MIDI message is sent by the mod slider and the two pedals mode tab : choose the MIDI configuration and MIDI channel(s) used gestures tab assign selects the MIDI message sent for the axis motion selected on the left.min sets the minimum valuemax sets the maximum value activation defines how the value of an axis motion is calculated for scenarios where only one value is sent for the entire keybed instead of per note.
+The parameter is only displayed if a mono-channel configuration like "classic keyboard" or "poly aftertouch" has been selected in the config menu.
+Options are:

-This tab set what is sent by the pressure and aftertouch axes.
+This tab sets what is sent by the pressure and aftertouch axes.
 First, select pressure or aftertouch with Value Encoder 1, then change its parameters: